jrenato/circle_jump/README.md

 Some things were too outdated, and I replaced them completely, such as the circular counter on limited circles, originally drawn manually, now replaced with a circular progress bar.

-I also added new features missing from the original, such as:
+I also added features missing from the original, such as:

 * Pause and resume
 * Theme change